Copyright 1998

 A hill tribe boy in the mountains

-INLE LAKE On my first trip to Inle Lake, Wayne Rutherford, Althea Besa, and I rode "the truck from hell".
+INLE LAKE On my first trip to Inle Lake, friends Wayne and Althea joined me on the "truck ride from hell".
 It started at 4:00 AM.
 We froze.
 After sunrise and some warmth, we concentrated on the exhaust fumes the rest of the way.
 I knew to fly to Heho on trip two.

 Upon arrival in Nyaung Shwe and Inle Lake, we headed to the lake.
 Dry season ended with our arrival.
 It poured when we entered a monastery.
 This was the monastery nobody could remember the name of.
 Everyone referred to it as Jumping Cat Monastery.
 They had 22 cats and they really jumped through a hoop for food.